 Timing for Repositioning

-If your community hasn’t completed any type of redevelopment in the last 5 to 7 years, you’re at risk of falling behind in your marketplace.
+If your community hasn’t completed any type of redevelopment — often as soon as 10 years after opening — you’re at risk of falling behind in your marketplace.
 Repositioning can be anything from large-scale renovation or expansion projects to smaller, more cosmetic upgrades.
 Proactive community leaders and boards of directors see the greatest success at maintaining and growing market share by planning ahead to meet and exceed consumer expectations.

 Tip: Don’t wait until your community experiences an operations challenge with declining occupancy or census.
 Your community should have a master plan in place with comprehensive steps plotting out your community’s future.

 Ask yourself: If a new competitor comes to town, are we prepared and positioned to compete?
 If the answer is no, focus on steps to address that in the next year.